Shuyun-Wang/FASTER-Traffic-sign-recognition/README.md

 This is a multi-part tutorial to build a traffic signs recognition model using ResNet.

 This is a work in progress.
-TFrecods and CNN is included.
+TFrecords and CNN is included.
 Other Parts are in development.